 The Organization was funded by individual donations, corporate royalties and donations, and grants from for profit and non-profit entities.
-The Organization is actively recruiting new donors and companies to partner and pay royalties in 2022.
-The Organization's budget has been modified to include the hiring of a marketing expert.
+The organization is actively recruiting new donors, foundations and companies to partner with and raise funds.
+The Organization's budget has been modified to include the hiring of a corporate partnerships manager.